 First Time Coaches

 I would encourage you to read #FirstJob by Coach Lynch (Leicester, MA) who does a tremendous job breaking down concepts to consider when taking over a program.
-Interviewing skills strengthen through experience.
-Try not to discouraged if following an application and interview it doesn’t work out.
+Interviewing skills are strengthened through experience.
+Try not to get discouraged if following an application and interview that it doesn’t work out – these are productive reps for the right opportunity at the right time.
 This industry is highly competitive and is all about the response to rejection.
 Continue to put yourself out there and learn from each opportunity.
 If any coaches are struggling with templates for resume, cover letter, or program handbook material don’t hesitate to contact.
 I will be more than willing to share with you some of the resources I have used in the past.
-Good luck coaches!